Skip to main content

 High-fall load goes through the SI joint and the L4-L5 disc.
 Body-locked takedown drills and stair-gag landings put the same forces through a smaller surface area.
 The downstream symptoms are familiar: hip flexor tightness, glute medius weakness on the impact side, the lumbar flare that hits on day three of a fall-heavy block.

 The damage is in the connective tissue and the disc.
 Foam rolling and ice address the muscle-pattern symptoms, not the structural source.
 BPC-157 is the peptide that maps onto this layer.
-The University of Zagreb has run 100+ preclinical studies on BPC-157 over 30 years, primarily on soft-tissue healing.
+Researchers at the University of Zagreb have published a large body of preclinical work on BPC-157 over the last few decades, much of it on soft-tissue healing.
 The mechanism (VEGF upregulation, fibroblast modulation, nitric oxide pathway support) targets exactly what a repeatedly impacted disc and an inflamed SI joint actually need.

 Realistic timeline: 2-4 weeks of daily BPC-157 before chronic flare patterns shorten.
 6-8 weeks before the cumulative pattern shifts in a noticeable way.
 BPC-157 will not undo a herniation.
 What it does is take the edge off the cumulative wear enough that the next fall-heavy block does not feel like the last one.